 Then pay very close attention to every option you’re presented.
 If it offers you something that is not clearly related to the software you want, uncheck it.
-If it’s offering to change your search page, uncheck it.
-If it’s offering to install some toolbar, uncheck it.
+If it offers to change your search page, uncheck it.
+If it offer to install some toolbar, uncheck it.

 You get the idea.